 What is an IACUC?

-Animal research is critical to advancing scientific knowledge biology and behavior and to informing clinical practice and public health policy.
+The use of animals in research is critical to advancing scientific knowledge.
+From biology to behavior, nonhuman animals provide an understanding of fundamental principles that inform clinical practice and public health policy.
 Research with nonhuman animals is a highly regulated enterprise, with a system of laws, regulations and policies, at the federal, state, and local levels.
 The Institutional Animal Care and Use Committee (IACUC) plays a central role in ensuring that animal research conducted at their institution is in compliance with pertinent regulations and policies.
-This blog post will discuss the IACUC's role in animal research and the importance of PRIM&R’s IACUC Core Training

 What is an IACUC?